eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 - Our problem will be compositional precisely when this (op-)lax functor is *strong*;
 - Characterizing obstructions to compositionality means characterizing obstructions for this functor to be strong.

-There are a lot of definitions in the list above (*category*,*functor*) that would require a lot of time to unpack, but this is not important at the moment: What is important is to understand that a lax functor is strong precisely when a particular 'function' (more precisely a *morphism* in some *category of functors and natural transfomations between them*) is invertible.
+There are a lot of definitions in the list above - *category*,*functor*- that would require a lot of time to unpack, but this is not important at the moment: What is important is understanding that a lax functor is strong precisely when a particular 'function' (more precisely a *morphism* in some *category of functors and natural transfomations between them*) is invertible.

 So, as we can characterize obstructions to compositionality in the open graph problem by studying obstructions to some function being invertible, so we can study obstructions to compositionality for *any* problem by studying if some *morphism* (that is, a fancier generalization of function) is invertible.
-All this is to say that, what we are doing here in this toy example directly generalizes to much more complicated classes of problems.
+All this is to say that what we are doing in this toy example directly generalizes to much more complicated classes of problems.

 ## From invertibility to terminality

 > In the following, I will use the word *morphism* quite a lot. *morphisms* are just a generalization of the concept of function.
-Functions are defined between sets, e.g. $A \xrightarrow{f} B$ is a function from set $A$ to set $B$.
+Functions are defined between sets - e.g. $A \xrightarrow{f} B$ is a function from set $A$ to set $B$.
 More generally, morphisms are defined between *objects* in some environment called a *category*.
-If this confuses you, in the reminder of this post, you can think 'function' or 'path' or 'a transformation of sorts' almost every time you read 'morphism'.
+If this confuses you, in the reminder of this post you can think 'function' or 'path' or 'a transformation of sorts' almost every time you read 'morphism'.

 Ok, so our new problem at hand is: Given a morphism $f: A \to B$, when is it invertible?
 First of all, a formal definition: